victorskl/mpjexpress-tute/readme.md

 * Compile by `bash compile-with-dependency.sh HelloJson.java`
 * Submit job by `sbatch job-with-dependency.sh`

 Clone and read in how things are done in details!
+If your project have many dependencies (handful of libraries) then you should consider [using Maven with MPJ](https://github.com/victorskl/mpj-maven).

 ### Notes for DataTypeExample